The EXCOR® Pediatric system comprises the following components, that optimally match with one another and have proven successful in practice:

 The choice and dosage of medications administered postoperatively is closely monitored.
 The monitoring includes thrombelastography (e.g. Rotem®) as well as control of platelet function with the aid of aggregometry (e.g. Multiplate™).
-Anticoagulation is PTT- and/or INR-controlled.
+Anticoagulation is PTT- and/or INR-controlled

-Regular control of the EXCOR® blood pump and of the visible portion of the cannulae is equally important.
+Regular control of the EXCOR® blood pump and of the visible part of the cannulae is equally important.
 This control is conducted several times a day with the aid of a mirror and a flashlight.
-The blood-carrying portion of the blood pump can be inspected through the transparent polyurethane housing.
+The blood-carrying part of the blood pump can be inspected through the transparent polyurethane housing.
 If small fibrin deposits are observed during the pump control, the anticoagulation therapy is adjusted.
 If a thrombus-like formation is already present, the blood pump is replaced.

 The EXCOR® VAD is a pneumatic ventricular assist device.
-A triple-layer membrane serves to delimit the blood and air sides of the blood pump.
+A triple-layer membrane serves to separate the blood and air sides of the blood pump.
 The membrane is curved and can be set in motion through alternating pressures.
 The pressures originate from a driving system and are channeled into the pump via a tube.
-If positive pressure is applied on the membrane, it displaces the blood out of the blood chamber and back into the patient's circulation.
-With a negative pull, the blood pump fills again with blood.
-Valves in the inflow and outflow stubs ensure that the blood can only circulate in one direction.
-The blood pumps differ in the size of their stroke volumes, i.e. the volume of blood displaced with each stroke.
-The pump rate setting determines how often the membrane moves in one minute.
-The rate should be chosen in such a way that the resulting blood flow meets the patient's requirements.

 All control-relevant system components are designed redundantly in order to offer a maximum of safety.
 Although conceived as a stationary driving system, battery operation allows for a patient on the system to move within hospital premises.

 The settings can be reviewed and optimized at any time, if needed, via a laptop integrated in the driving system.
-The filling (diastole) and emptying (systole) pressures are individually set for every patient in such a manner that the blood flows through the VAD as gently as possible.
+The filling (diastole) and emptying (systole) pressures are individually set for each patient in such a manner that the blood flows through the VAD as gently as possible.
 The typical rectangular curve progression that is presented on the laptop is formed through the compressor technology used, with which the alternating pressures are generated.